Virginia governor announces removal of Robert E. Lee statue in Richmond

 Col. Greg Eanes believes having Confederate generals could bring in tourism dollars to pay for his town's badly needed infrastructure upgrades and to keep Crewe from needing to raise taxes on its residents who have been struggling to pay them.

-Crewe is open to taking Jefferson Davis, too; anything that could bring in the bucks.
+He's also open to taking Jefferson Davis, too; anything that could bring in the bucks.

 "Green is the most important color," said Eanes, 61, a retired service member who joined the Air Force after 9/11 and ultimately returned to his hometown of Crewe, a 2-square-mile slice of Nottoway County about an hour southwest of Richmond.
 "If I could get a statue of Lenin or Josef Stalin, I would take it."